HOME

 SPAIN, 1979, painting by Juan de Juanes, Immaculate Conception, Scott 2164

-The Immaculate Conception was painted for the Jesuit Church of Valencia where it is still honored.
+The Immaculate Conception was painted for the Jesuit church of Valencia where it is still honored.
 It is considered the best work of Juan de Juanes.
 The Jesuit who commissioned the painting forced de Juanes to make many corrections to allow into the background invocations from the Litany of Loretto.

 Immaculate Conception by Obici